tryingsomestuff/Minic/Source/nnue/README.md

 # NNUE code

-This is mostly copy/paste from Seer chess engine https://github.com/connormcmonigle/seer-nnue
+This code is mostly copy/paste from Seer chess engine https://github.com/connormcmonigle/seer-nnue

+But Minic is not using the same architecture anymore.